nrfconnect/sdk-nrf/doc/nrf/ug_nrf7002.rst

      nRF7002 DK (Credit: Nordic Semiconductor)

-Visit the `Nordic Semiconductor Wi-Fi products`_ page for more information on the development kit.
-Visit the `Infocenter <Nordic Semiconductor Infocenter>`_ for the processor's information and the datasheet.
+Visit the `Nordic Semiconductor Wi-Fi products`_ page for more information on the development kit and `Infocenter <Nordic Semiconductor Infocenter>`_ for the processor's information and the datasheet.

 Hardware
 ********